MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

 ## Release and deprecation process

-You can reference upcoming version releases and deprecations on the [AKS on Azure Stack HCI Kubernetes release calendar](#aks-on-azure-stack-hci-kubernetes-release-calendar).
+You can reference upcoming version releases and deprecations on the [AKS on Azure Stack HCI Kubernetes Release Calendar](#aks-on-azure-stack-hci-kubernetes-release-calendar).

 For new **minor** versions of Kubernetes:

-* AKS on Azure Stack HCI publishes a pre-announcement with the planned date of a new version release and respective old version deprecation in the [AKS on Azure Stack HCI release notes](https://aka.ms/aks-hci-relnotes) at least 30 days prior to removal.
+  * AKS on Azure Stack HCI publishes a pre-announcement with the planned date of a new version release and respective old version deprecation in the [AKS on Azure Stack HCI Release notes](https://aka.ms/aks-hci-relnotes) at least 30 days prior to removal.

   * Users have **30 days** from version removal to upgrade to a supported minor version release to continue receiving support.

 For new **patch** versions of Kubernetes:

-* Because of the urgent nature of patch versions, patch versions can be introduced into the service as they become available.
+  * Because of the urgent nature of patch versions, they can be introduced into the service as they become available.
   * In general, AKS on Azure Stack HCI does not broadly communicate the release of new patch versions.
 However, AKS on Azure Stack HCI constantly monitors and validates available CVE patches to support them in AKS on Azure Stack HCI in a timely manner.
 If a critical patch is found or user action is required, AKS on Azure Stack HCI will notify users to upgrade to the newly available patch.
   * Users have **30 days** from a patch release's removal from AKS on Azure Stack HCI to upgrade into a supported patch and continue receiving support.

 ### Supported versions policy exceptions